As fast fashion gains a significant following in South Africa, a growing number of international retailers are building their presence in the market.

 The new kids on the retail block

-Last year alone, South Africa imported over 32 million tons of clothing, shoes and wearable apparel as retailers snap up space in some of the big malls such as Johannesburg’s Sandton City.
+In 2015 alone, South Africa imported over 32 million tons of clothing, shoes and wearable apparel as retailers snap up space in some of the big malls such as Johannesburg’s Sandton City.
 On average, clothing retailers and department stores account for 45 percent to 55 percent of gross leasable area in super-regional malls.

 And the tough economic environment and initial regulatory hurdles aren’t putting retailers off.
 Australian chain Cotton On says it sees South Africa as a key growth market in the coming years while H&M is also planning to open another four stores in the market, bringing its total to nine.